APepey/ML-workshop/README.md

 An open-source project analysing malaria vectors ecology in Cambodia using machine learning, based on data collected during my PhD, motivated by my will to participate to universal access to knowledge, support open science, and f**k Elsevier et al.
 Anyone is free to participate, even though the data is already a few years old and it is a pretty niche interest.
 I just believe in open data, and who knows, it might be useful to someone.

-Collection dates: 2019-2020
+- Collection dates: 2019-2020
-Collecttion Sites: Kaev Seima District, Mondulkiri Province, Cambodia
+- Collection sites: Kaev Seima District, Mondulkiri Province, Cambodia

-Affiliation: Molecular Malaria Epidemiology Unit, Pasteur Institute of Cambodia
+- Affiliation: Molecular Malaria Epidemiology Unit, Pasteur Institute of Cambodia

-Relevant Research:
+Some relevant Research:
-TODO: complete with papers
+ - paper 1
+ - paper 2

 ## Contributing